 Many developers believe that developing apps for Windows Phone is much more convenient than for Android or iOS.
 While iPhone app development requires heavy time & effort investment and Android app development involves complex quality assurance due to different devices and OS versions, Windows Phone development is a much friendlier experience to deal with.

 Familiarity in coding is a big advantage that Windows Phone offers.
-As a whole, even when Windows OS has well-established development environment, it lacks engineers to utilize its functions, and it’s now the time for Windows Phone developers devote and make it flourish.
+As a whole, even when Windows OS has a well-established development environment, it lacks engineers to utilize its functions, and it’s now the time for Windows Phone developers devote and make it flourish.

-Despite huge supports that it could bring to business, there still are several difficulties Windows Phone will face on its way to success.
+Despite huge supports that it could bring to the business, there still are several difficulties Windows Phone will face on its way to success.
 The presence of Android and iOS device in the perception of both ordinary consumers and enterprises is not easy to replace.
 Adoption will define the future of it.
 Let’s wait and see how Windows Phone will expose its potential in this new year 2013.